timka/bitchat-terminal/README.md

 Original Projects:

 The Rust Terminal implementation is based on the original Bitchat projects:
-Bitchat by @jackjackbits
+- bitchat by @jackjackbits
-Bitchat-Android by @callebtc
+- bitchat-android by @callebtc

 Part of the [BitChat ecosystem](https://github.com/permissionlesstech)